 Division of Child and Adolescent Psychiatry

-Interim Chair Division of Child and Adolescent Psychiatry Western University
+Division Chair / Chief, Child and Adolescent Psychiatry

 London is a growing city of over 380,000 people located in South Western Ontario.
 It is situated between Lake Erie and Lake Huron and is a short two-hour drive from the major centers of Toronto and Detroit.
 Well known for its abundance of trees and pleasant surroundings, "the Forest City" offers relaxed and inexpensive living.
 The Thames River winds its way throughout the city, harboring a number of large and small parks, as well as miles of walkways and bike paths.
 London offers various cultural activities including theatre, museums, and a symphony orchestra.
 It is also near well-knowncultural centres including Stratford and Niagara-on-the-Lake.
 London is home to Western University with over 30,000 graduate and undergraduate students and more than 3,500 full-time faculty and staff.